SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ```
 ![](./img/artuser.png)

-### What is the average scroll percentage across each unique user?
+!!! question "What is the average scroll percentage across each unique user?"

 ```python
 # Scroll Percentage per User